bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 APP
 @Julia V (Apple)
  answered:
-@Model macro used to mark SwiftData models automatically provides conformance of the model to Observable.
+`@Model` macro used to mark SwiftData models automatically provides conformance of the model to Observable.
 This way, the models have the capabilities that you'd expect.
-While SwiftData can coexist with CoreData and connect to the same database, these two worlds don't mix.
-NSManagedObject conforms to ObservableObject, and @Model-tagged types conform to Observable.
+While SwiftData can coexist with CoreData and connect to the same database, these two worlds don't mix. `NSManagedObject` conforms to `ObservableObject`, and `@Model`-tagged types conform to `Observable`.
 See less

 Jan
 Ok, right now I have to stick with Core Data because my use case (shared database Cloudkit sync) is not supported through SwiftData.
 Is there a risk ObservableObject / ObservedObject will be deprecated?
 Because this would break large parts of my app due to the conformance described above

 Julia V (Apple)
 I can suggest discussing this during the SwiftData Q&A session that will happen on Friday @ 2:00 - 3:00 p.m in data-frameworks
 :+1: